Brazil, Mexico report more deaths from coronavirus - Alaturka Online

 – Mexico

-The death toll in Mexico hit 46,000, with 639 additions over the past day, according to its Health Ministry.
+The death toll in Mexico hit 46,688, with 688 additions over the past day, according to the Health Ministry.

 The first coronavirus case in Mexico was recorded on Feb.
 28 and the first fatality on March 19.